AdhamKhouly/desk-reservation-attendance-system/README.md

 - Analytics Specialist @ Nestlé
 - Building scalable systems using Power Platform, data, and automation
+- Passionate about solving real-world operational problems

 ---

 ## 📄 License

 This project is licensed under the MIT License.

-See the `LICENSE.txt` file for details.
+See the `LICENSE` file for details.

 ---